Ching Hai: Life and career

-Ching Hai was born to a Vietnamese mother and a Chinese father, on 12 May 1950 in a small village in the Quảng Ngãi Province in Vietnam.
+Ching Hai was born to a Vietnamese mother and an ethnic Chinese father, on 12 May 1950 in a small village in the Quảng Ngãi Province in Vietnam.
+At the age of 18, she moved to England to study and later to France and then Germany, where she worked for the Red Cross.
 In 1969, she began a relationship with a German scientist.
-They married, but separated after two years to focus on spiritualism.
+They married, but separated after two years to focus on spiritualism and she moved to India to study different religions.
 In 1979, she met a Buddhist monk in Germany whom she followed for three years, but his monastery denied entry to women.
-She moved to India to study different religions.

 Ching Hai attempted to buy a copy of the Bhagavad Gita from a bookshop near the Ganges.
 Despite the shopkeepers' assertions that they did not have a copy, an extensive search revealed one in a sealed box.
 This led to rumours of her having a third eye circulating by 1982.
 In 1983, she met a Vietnamese Buddhist monk in Taiwan named Jing-Xing, who ordained her in 1984 as "Thanh Hai", meaning "pure ocean".

 According to her official biography, Ching Hai was born to a well-off naturopathic family in Âu Lạc, Hanoi, Vietnam.
 Though raised as a Roman Catholic, she learned the basics of Buddhism from her grandmother.
 A Himalayas spiritual teacher showed her a particular meditation method which she named Quan Yin method.

 According to Ting Jen-Chieh (Ding Renjie), assistant research fellow in the Institute of Ethnology, Academia Sinica, by the early 1990s Ching Hai was at odds with the Buddhist establishment in Taiwan.
 Rather than submit to their demands, she severed all connections to Buddhist organizations, abandoned the traditional robe, grew out her hair, dressed fashionably, and set out to create her own independent group.

-Currently, Ching Hai doesn't operate under the guise of traditional Buddhism.
+Currently, Ching Hai does not operate under the guise of traditional Buddhism.
 Her home page calls her "Supreme Master Ching Hai, a renowned humanitarian, artist, and spiritual leader" (lingxiu daoshi 領袖道士).
 Her current irreverence for religious traditions in general, have made her more synonymous to a Zen master.

-East/West PhD psychologist, Timothy Conway writes: "Though Ching Hai can be stern from time to time with her disciples, she often can be seen happily singing simple, romantic folksongs with them for hours at a time.
+Transpersonal psychologist Timothy Conway writes: "Though Ching Hai can be stern from time to time with her disciples, she often can be seen happily singing simple, romantic folksongs with them for hours at a time.
 This attractive blend of power and simplicity, virtue and joy, has many people revering Ching Hai as a manifestation of Guan-yin Bodhisattva".
 Ching Hai calls her meditation method the Guan Yin (Chinese) or Quan Yin method because She gave her first public teachings in Taiwan.
 Quan Yin is a Chinese term that means "observation of the inner vibration".

 Her meditation centres in American cities such as Los Angeles benefit from tax-exempt status as religious organizations.
 She presides over an organization which owns restaurants and sells her jewellery and clothes.